We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 And, of course, if your doctor prescribes Ozempic for blood sugar issues (which should be covered by insurance) and you happen to lose weight as a byproduct, it’s a win-win!

 We won’t sugarcoat it: Ozempic ain’t cheap.
-In the U.S., without insurance, the average cost for a 30-day course of a semaglutide drug was an eye-popping $804 as of February 2023.
+In the U.S., without insurance, a 30-day course of Ozempic can cost an eye-popping $900 as of December 2023.
 Another analysis found that, on average, a pre-filled Ozempic pen (which contains about a week’s worth of the med) costs $195.

 If you’re not down to spending hundreds each month on a weight loss drug, some cost-reducing options may help.

-Ask your doctor or pharmacy about coupons or patient assistance programs that might reduce Ozempic’s cost, like GoodRX.
+Ask your doctor or pharmacy about coupons or patient assistance programs that might reduce Ozempic’s cost.
 You can also inquire whether your pharmacy offers discounts for cash-pay customers.
 Depending on your insurance coverage, programs like Ozempic’s savings card could also put a severe dent in the price.

 Since Ozempic isn’t FDA-approved for weight loss, there’s technically no weight requirement to get on it.
 Your doctor will take stock of your health and weight status before deciding whether to prescribe Ozempic off-label for weight issues.